Eduardo Allax: Náutico

 In May 2006, Eduardo Allax signed a one-year deal with Náutico.
-He made his debut in the Série B on 20 May in a 2-1 win over Ceará at Aflitos.
+He made his debut in the Série B on 20 May in a 2–1 win over Ceará at Aflitos.
 Eduardo Allax went on to establish himself as the starter for the remainder of the season, helping the club to achieve promotion and keeping nine clean sheets in 33 matches.
 He left for America to play in the 2007 Cariocão.
 On 5 July 2007, Eduardo returned to Náutico to be the starter goalkeeper, as Fabiano was down with an injury.

 He was benched in favor of youth academy product Rodolpho for two Brasileirão games.
 After the youngster conceded four goals in a home defeat to Cruzeiro, Eduardo was named the starter for the following match.
-On 22 July, he kept a clean sheet on his Náutico return in a 3-0 win away to Corinthians.
+On 22 July, he kept a clean sheet on his Náutico return in a 3–0 win away to Corinthians.
 Eduardo Allax made 15 consecutive appearances for Timbu, before his season was cut short due to a knee surgery.

 Eduardo Allax regained his first-team spot for the 2008 season, playing in all but two matches in that year's Brasileirão.
 He was dropped due to poor form for one match, against Grêmio on 24 August, being replaced by André Sangalli, and was suspended for the fixture against São Paulo after accumulating three yellow cards.
 He agreed to a deal that would keep him on the Recife side until 2010.

 Throughout the 2009 Série A, Eduardo Allax struggled to stay in form, eventually being benched in favor of Glédson after 13 league appearances.
 Eduardo was relegated to third-choice behind Glédson and André Sangalli.
 He left Náutico at the end of that season, with one year remaining on his contract, ending his tenure with Timbu after being capped at 152 matches.

 Brasiliense

-Ceará manager Paulo César Gusmão signed Eduardo Allax for the 2010 campaign, but the goalkeeper left the club afterl less than a month, failing to make a single appearance.
+Ceará manager Paulo César Gusmão signed Eduardo Allax for the 2010 campaign, but the goalkeeper left the club after less than a month, failing to make a single appearance.

 On 18 February, he joins Brasiliense once again, serving as second-choice to Guto.
-On 11 May, he made his debut in the Série B, coming off the bench as Guto suffered a subluxation in his right shoulder during a 1-1 draw against Santo André.
+On 11 May, he made his debut in the Série B, coming off the bench as Guto suffered a subluxation in his right shoulder during a 1–1 draw against Santo André.
 He went on to start in 25 matches during the competition but couldn't keep the team from being relegated to the third division.

 Later career

 In 2011, Eduardo Allax signs for Resende, appearing in all of the team's 17 matches for the 2011 Campeonato Carioca, in addition to serving as club captain.

-On 3 May 2011, Eduardo Allax joined newly-promoted Série A side Figueirense as back-up to first choice 'keeper Wilson, signing a one-year contract.
+On 3 May 2011, Eduardo Allax joined newly promoted Série A side Figueirense as back-up to first choice 'keeper Wilson, signing a one-year contract.
 However, after just a month at Figueira, Eduardo announces his retirement, after being diagnosed with a heart condition by team doctor Sérgio Parucker.